yudeqang/om-file-format/README.md

 ### Features:
 - **Chunked, compressed multi-dimensional arrays**
-- **High-speed integer compression:** Based on [FastPFOR](https://github.com/fast-pack/FastPFor) with SIMD instructions for compression rates in the GB/s range
+- **High-speed integer compression:** Fast compression speed at high compression ratios
-- **Lossless and lossy compression:** Adjustable accuracy via scale factors
+- **Lossless and lossy compression:** Adjustable accuracy via scale factors to further reduce data size
 - **Optimized for cloud-native random IO access:** Supports IO merging and splitting
-- **Sequential file writing:** Enables streaming to cloud storage; metadata is stored at the file’s end
+- **Sequential file writing:** Enables streaming write to cloud storage; metadata is stored at the file’s end
 - **Sans-IO C implementation:** Designed for async support and concurrency in higher-level libraries

 ### Core Principles:
 - **Chunked Data Storage:** OM-Files partition large data arrays into individually compressed chunks, with a lookup table tracking chunk positions.
 This allows reading and decompressing only the required chunks—ideal for use cases like meteorological datasets, where users often query specific regions rather than global data.
 - **Optimized for Meteorological Use Cases:** Example: In weather reanalysis (e.g., Copernicus ERA5-Land), global datasets at 0.1° spatial resolution can reach massive scales.
 A single timestep with 3600 x 1800 pixels (~25 MB using 32-bit floats) grows to 211.5 GB for one year of hourly data (8760 hours).
 Over decades, and across thousands of variables, datasets easily reach petabyte scales.
 Traditional GRIB files, while efficient for compression, require decompressing the entire file to access specific subsets.
 OM-Files, on the other hand, allow direct access to localized data (e.g., a single country or city) by leveraging small chunk sizes (e.g., 3 x 3 x 120).
+- - **High-Speed Data Access:** OM-Files minimize data transfer and decompression overhead, enabling extremely fast reads while maintaining strong compression ratios based on [FastPFOR](https://github.com/fast-pack/FastPFor) with SIMD instructions for compression rates in the GB/s range.
+This powers the Open-Meteo weather API to deliver forecasts in sub-millisecond speeds and enables large-scale data analysis without requiring users to download hundreds of gigabytes of GRIB files.
 - **Improved Compression Efficiency:** Chunking exploits spatial and temporal data correlations to enhance compression.
 Weather data, for instance, shows gradual changes across locations and time.
 Optimal chunking dimensions (compressing 1,000–2,000 values per chunk with a last dimension >100) strike a balance between compression efficiency and performance.
 Too many chunks reduce both.
-- **High-Speed Data Access:** OM-Files minimize data transfer and decompression overhead, enabling extremely fast reads while maintaining strong compression ratios.
-This powers the Open-Meteo weather API to deliver forecasts in sub-millisecond speeds and enables large-scale data analysis without requiring users to download hundreds of gigabytes of GRIB files.

 ### ToDo: